Article at a glance

 You can give away a total of £3,000 a year, either to one person or several people, without them paying inheritance tax on it.
 If you don’t use all of your allowance, anything you have left carries over into the next year, but only for one year.

 So, if you didn’t utilise your annual gifting allowance last tax year, you could add up to £6,000 to a Junior ISA before the 5th April tax year deadline.
-This could fall outside of your estate for IHT purposes.
+This could fall outside of your estate for inheritance tax purposes, making your legacy more tax efficient.

-Paying regular monthly sums could also reduce your IHT bill
+Regular payments could also reduce your inheritance bill

-There is a another, little-known way of passing on your wealth without it affecting any future IHT liability by making “gifts from surplus income”.
+There is a another, little-known way of passing on your wealth without it affecting any future inheritance tax liability by making “gifts from surplus income”.
 You can make any number of small gifts without them being considered part of your estate, providing they are:

 - And, mean you do not dip into your savings to maintain your standard of living